Open Composer Application Creation Manual

 4. Available combinations

-The combinations of each widget and available options are shown in the table below.
+The available combinations of widgets and options in the form and header sections are shown in the table below.
 Only options is required, but the other items are optional.

 Widgetlabel, value, help,